danny-avila/LibreChat/docs/features/manage_your_database.md

 ```

 3. **Security Notice:**

-- a.
-Before using this configuration, replace `admin` and `password` with a unique username and password for accessing Mongo Express.
+- Before using this configuration, replace `admin` and `password` with a unique username and password for accessing Mongo Express.
 These credentials should be strong and not easily guessable to prevent unauthorized access.
-- b.
-You can also add native authentication to your database.
-See the [`docker-compose.override` guide](../install/configuration/docker_override.md#mongodb-authentication) for instructions on how to do so
+- Optional: You can also add native authentication to your database.
+See the [`docker-compose.override` guide](../install/configuration/docker_override.md#mongodb-authentication) for instructions on how to do so.
+  - If utilizing authentication, ensure the admin user has the "clusterAdmin" and "readAnyDatabase" permissions.
+These steps are detailed in the [docker-compose.override guide](../install/configuration/docker_override.md#step-1-creating-an-admin-user).
   - After following the guide to authenticate MongoDB, you will need these variables under the environment section for mongo-express:

 ```yaml
     environment: